hjhart/3d_printing/checklist.md

 1. Set nozzle temperature 195 (for PLA, or other material temp), and while waiting for it to get to temp...
 1. Take off the [glass plate][glass] from the printing bed.
 1. Scrape off any gunk that remained from any failed prints.
-1. Wipe down with some isopropyl alcohol on a cotton swab
+1. Wipe down with some [isopropyl alcohol][isopropyl] on a cotton swab
 1. After it is dry, spray the glass with some [hairspray][hairspray].
 1. Retract the extruder 5-10mm.
 1. Now that the nozzle is at temp, clean it.